-This programme provided tutorial support to the marginalized and economically weaker students enrolled in government schools.
+This programme provided tutorial support to the marginalised and economically weaker students enrolled in government schools.
 Primarily tutorial support in the subjects of Mathematics, English and Science were provided.
 During the year, AIS had 20 educational centres in different villages of Bawal block.
 For smooth implementation, AIS has a trained diverse team with expertise in working with students from different backgrounds.

-promotion of girls' education and shaping students to be better citizens of India.
+The programme majorly focusses on the promotion of girls' education and shaping students to be better citizens of India.
 During FY 2021-22, the outreach was 546 students from classes 8 to 10.
-Following COVID restrictions, the centres were sanitized and it was ensured that all the students put on their masks and maintain social distance and follow other necessary government advisories.
+Following COVID restrictions, the centres were sanitised and it was ensured that all the students put up their masks and maintain social distance and follow other necessary government advisories.